Ckanel/DaisyWorld-Simulation/README.md

  The second screen displays the simulation in action.
 The grid shows the distribution of black and white daisies and uncovered land.
 Three real-time graphs display:
-Daisy populations over time.
+Daisy populations over time,
-Temperature changes over time.
+Temperature changes over time,
 Daisy growth rate over temperature.

 # Instructions